cobber/Notifications/README.md

 None, that's why I wrote this module :-)

-Actually, Notifications does use `Carp`, `Time::HiRes` and `Scalar::Util`
-- but all of these have been in perl's core-modules list since v5.7.3
+Actually, Notifications does use `Carp`, `Time::HiRes` and `Scalar::Util`, however, all of these have been in perl's core-modules list since v5.7.3

 COPYRIGHT AND LICENCE
 =====================